2237 Providence Commencement Regalia & Tickets | Johnson & Wales University

 A cord is a rope-like strand worn during graduation to represent an academic achievement, affiliation, or legacy.
 JWU recognizes two types of cords only.
 A stole is a decorative sash worn during graduation to represent a student's academic achievements, extracurriculars, and other affiliations.
 JWU recognizes one type of stole only.

-- Blue & White Cords will be distributed to undergraduate degree recipients who are members of the following groups: Athletes, CAT, CFIT Operations, FSLT, OA, RA, SGA, and UIB/CAB Executive Board.
+• Blue & White Cords will be distributed to undergraduate degree recipients who are members of the following groups: Athletes (4-year students with a 3.5 or higher GPA), CAT, FSLT, OA, RA, SGA, and UIB/CAB Executive Board.
 If you are in one of these groups, please contact your group's advisor/coach/manager to receive your cord.

 What's a name card?
 Can I use a different first name at commencement?